aadishj19/FLARIMA/README.md

 Plots of the detected flares and their properties.
 CSV file containing the properties of the detected flares, such as start time, end time, amplitude, duration, equivalent duration, and flare energy.

-## Note

-**Flarima** is still under active development.
-Future plan is to add flare injection and recovery tests as well as function for calculating power laws.